U.S. judge hears arguments targeting deportation protections for ‘Dreamer’ immigrants | Politics

 U.S. judge hears arguments targeting deportation protections for ‘Dreamer’ immigrants

-A Texas-led coalition of nine states urged a federal judge on Tuesday to invalidate a program that grants hundreds of thousands of immigrants brought to the United States as children the right to live and work in the country.
-The states have argued that the program, known as Deferred Action for Childhood Arrivals (DACA), was not created lawfully by former President Barack Obama in 2012.
+A Texas-led coalition of nine states urged a federal judge on Tuesday to invalidate a program that grants hundreds of thousands of immigrants brought to the United States as children the ability to live and work in the country.
+During a court hearing in Houston that lasted more than three hours, the states argued that the program, known as Deferred Action for Childhood Arrivals (DACA), was not created lawfully by former President Barack Obama in 2012.

-The case could upend the lives of the nearly 650,000 people who are beneficiaries of the program, which protects them from deportation, allows them to work, grants access to driver's licenses, and in some cases improves access to financial aid for education.
+The case could upend the lives of the nearly 650,000 people, often called "Dreamers" https://www.reuters.com/article/idUSKBN23P2PB, who are beneficiaries of the program.
+It protects them from deportation, allows them to work, grants access to driver's licenses, and in some cases improves access to financial aid for education.
 The program has withstood a number of challenges since its creation, including a move by Republican President Donald Trump in 2017 to end it.
 The U.S. Supreme Court in June found that his administration's efforts were "arbitrary and capricious" and did not follow proper procedures.

 - READ MORE ON: